<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1119659708214142&amp;ev=PageView&amp;noscript=1">

 Wouter Kalfsbeek, E&M Big Data Lead at KLM, agrees and believes that the potential benefits of predictions will be much greater in the future when systems are connected across the supply chain.
 This movement towards ultimate connectivity is also known as Internet of Things, in short IoT.

-»If we are able to extend to a larger proportion of aircraft systems in the coming years, we’ll be able to tie more closely with the airline operations, and then you can really make massive cuts on the ground time and disruption times.
-I think this is when it really gets exciting – when everything becomes connected.
-We’re just in the beginning now, with small systems working independently, but potentially we could transform all maintenance intervals so they are based on data and thus stop doing conditional checks.
-It’s complex, but I think we will get there,« Wouter Kalfsbeek explains.
+“If we are able to extend to a larger proportion of aircraft systems in the coming years, we’ll be able to tie more closely with the airline operations, and then you can really make massive cuts on the ground time and disruption times.
+I think this is when it really gets exciting – when everything becomes connected,” he explains.

 PHM-solutions are making its way into the aviation industry as a predictive maintenance tool.

-»We certainly see predictive analytics directly benefiting the passenger experience.
-Ultimately, the benefits will translate into lower airfare costs and fewer delays,« says Brandon Keener.
+“We certainly see predictive analytics directly benefiting the passenger experience.
+Ultimately, the benefits will translate into lower airfare costs and fewer delays,” adds Keener.

 why-upskilling-02